-- 1) Dry-set or Latex-Portland Cement (thin-set) Mortar Application For this application, the mat or cable is installed in the slab, no less than 1.5" and no deeper than 2" below the top surface, so follow recommendations in section 3.4 for mat or cable. - 2) Cement Mortar or Thick-set Application For this application, the cable will be installed in a minimum 1.25" thick mortar bed above the structural slab.
+- 1) Dry-set or Latex-Portland Cement (thin-set) Mortar Application For this application, the mat or cable is installed in the concrete slab base, no less than 1.5" and no deeper than 2" below the top surface, so follow recommendations in section 3.4 for mat or cable. - 2) Cement Mortar or Thick-set Application For this application, the cable will be installed in a minimum 1.25" thick mortar bed above the structural slab.

-ProMelt Mat: Begin laying out the mat and securing to the top of the slab by nailing through the tape every 2 feet or so.
+ProMelt Mat: Begin laying out the mat and securing to the top of the slab with nails, staples, or similar through the tape every 2 feet or so.
 Never strike the heating cable with a hammer.
 Minimum 1.25" mortar bed will be installed over the cables.